chrisiaut/socialcube_help/en/wega_webfilter.md

 # WEGA Webfilter

 ## Introduction
-W.E.G.A (Web Enrichment GuArd) is a powerful DNS based web filtering solution for private homes, schools and companies with rich statistics and graphs.
+W.E.G.A (Web Enrichment GuArd) is a powerful DNS based web filtering solution for private homes, schools and companies with rich (live) statistics and graphs.
 The project was started in 2014 by [Haschek Solutions](https://haschek.solutions) and is now part of Socialcube.

 Since the integration in Socialcube, WEGA has become much easier to use and setup.
-You can get started in as few as 2 minutes after activating WEGA and no matter how big your network is, every client (even mobile phones, smart TV's and yes even printers are automatically secured.
+You can get started in as few as 2 minutes after activating WEGA and no matter how big your network is, every client (even mobile phones, smart TV's and yes even printers) are automatically secured.

 If you want to know how to set WEGA up on your machine or network, head over to the [SETUP](setup.md) page.